aiven/terraform-provider-aiven/examples/get-started/README.md

 2. Clone this repository.

-3. Replace the placeholders in the `get-started.tf` file.
+3. Replace the placeholders `ORGANIZATION_NAME` and `USER_ID` in the `get-started.tf` file.
 It's recommended to use your organization name as a prefix for the project name.

 4. Initialize Terraform: